Obtaining Access Tokens Using Authorization Code Flow

 Push the contents of the authorization request to the Raidiam's Pushed

-Authorization Request (PAR) /requests
+Authorization Request (PAR) /requests endpoint.

 Pushed Authorization Requests, defined by the RFC9126specification, enable client applications to push the payload of the authorization request directly to the OAuth Authorisation Server and receive a request URI in exchange -- as a reference to the authorization request payload data in the subsequent call to the authorization endpoint.

-Below you can find example requests to the Raidiam's /request
+Below you can find example requests to the Raidiam's /request (PAR) endpoint if Signed Request Objects are not required.

 - cURL to /request (PAR) Template